cthlbrennan/Baby-Jay-Productions/README.md

 ![Feature](documentation/features/menu-options-hover.png)

 For desktop computers, if the cursor of the mouse is hovered on the menu options, they will respond by changing colour over 0.4 seconds.
-This level of interactivity lends an air of professionalism to the business, and provides visual engagement to the user, enticing them to explore more of the website and in so doing discover more about the business.
+This level of interactivity lends an air of professionalism to the business, and provides visual engagement to the user, enticing them to explore more of the website and discover more about the business.

 #### Hero Image on Index Page